This classic Snicker Salad recipe comes from the heart of Minnesota and is a staple Thanksgiving side dish for families.

 With both those holidays approaching, I thought it would be fun to share.
 It isn't something I've made outside the Minnesota borders before, but when I mentioned it to Tim he got so excited to have a little taste of home.

-This recipe is easy enough for the kids to make it, but I’ve found a few little tricks make it even better.
+This recipe is easy enough for the kids to make, but I've found a few little tricks make it even better.

-- Drizzle the caramel over the top just before serving: It will melt into the salad once it has sat long enough.
-If you want to have that pretty garnish over the top at the table, drizzle it on right at the very end.
+Drizzle the caramel over the top just before serving: It will melt into the salad once it has sat long enough.
+If you want to have that pretty garnish over the top at the table, drizzle it on right at the very end before taking it to the table.

 - 1 (3.4 oz) box of instant vanilla pudding mix